Belinda Hartmann PhD

 When prosecuting patent portfolios in multiple jurisdictions, Belinda’s goal is always to obtain the broadest, commercially relevant protection for her clients.
 Besides prosecution, Belinda has considerable experience in the areas of oppositions, FTOs, re-examination, and IP dispute resolution.

-Belinda was awarded a CSIRO Post-doctoral Fellowship to work on a methane mitigation project for the discovery and characterisation of bioactive peptides against rumen methanogens, which was part of a collaboration with RELRP (Reducing Emissions from Livestock Research Program) and MLA (Meat and Livestock Australia), prior to transitioning to a patent attorney.
+Belinda was awarded a CSIRO Post-doctoral Fellowship to work on a climate change project for the discovery and characterisation of bioactive peptides against rumen methanogens, which was part of a collaboration with RELRP (Reducing Emissions from Livestock Research Program) and MLA (Meat and Livestock Australia), prior to transitioning to a patent attorney.

 Since leaving the lab and moving into intellectual property, Belinda has worked for two of Australia’s biggest specialist IP firms Shelston IP and Spruson & Ferguson, as well as founding the Patent Practice at LegalVision.